jessecaunter/python-level-0/README.md

 ## 19. Every function
 Initialise a list of books I've read this year, and then practise accessing, adding, removing, sorting, and counting the number of elements.

+## 20. Pizzas
+Loop through a list of my favourite pizza, printing each one.